grafana/grafana/docs/sources/administration/data-source-management/team_lbac.md

 Cloud access policies are the access controls from Grafana Cloud, the CAP configured for loki should only to be used to gain read access to the logs.

 > "If administrator forget to add rule for a team, what happens?"
-> The teams that does not have a rule applied to it, would be able to query the logs if `query` permissions are setup for their role within Grafana.
+> The teams that does not have a rule applied to it, would be able to query all logs if `query` permissions are setup for their role within Grafana.

+**Note:** A user who is part of a team within Grafana without a rule will be able to query all logs if there are role based queriying setup.

 #### Best practices

 We recommend you only add team lbac permissions for teams that should use the data source and remove default `Viewer` and `Editor` query permissions.

+We recommend for a first setup, setting up as few rules for each team as possible and make them additive and not negated.

 For validating the rules, we recommend testing the rules in the Loki Explore view.
 This will allow you to see the logs that would be returned for the rule.